 Selecting a Repayment Plan

-During the grace period, students can work with their loan servicer, and other online tools to figure out the right repayment plan for them.
-The US Department of Education has a loan simulator tool where users can calculate interest rates to help them determine the best repayment scenario.
+During the grace period, students can work with their loan servicer and other online tools to figure out the right repayment plan for them.

-There are several repayment plans a student can choose from, depending on their finances and the type of federal student loans they have.
+There are several student loan repayment plans a student can choose from, depending on their finances and the type of federal student loans they have.

 • Standard Repayment Plan.
-All federal loan borrowers are eligible for this repayment plan, where payments are in a fixed amount each month, typically with the plan to pay off the loan within ten years.
+All federal loan borrowers are eligible for this repayment plan.
+Payments are in a fixed amount each month and sets borrowers up to pay off their loan within 10 years.

 • Graduated Repayment Plan.
-This plan, which nearly all federal loan holders can enroll in, starts out with low monthly payments, then gradually increases every two years.
-Payments are made monthly for up to ten years for most loans.
+This plan starts out with low monthly payments that gradually increase every two years.
+Payments are made monthly for up to 10 years for most loans (10-30 years for consolidated loans).

 • Extended Repayment Plan.
-In this plan, which nearly all borrowers can adopt, payments standard or graduated payments are made monthly, but at a lower rate over a longer period of time, typically 25 years.
+In this plan, standard or graduated payments are made monthly, but at a lower rate over a longer period of time, typically 25 years.

-• IBR.
-The Income-Based Repayment Plan allows for monthly payments between ten to 15% of a person’s monthly income, but borrows must have a high debt to income ratio to qualify.
+• Income-Based Repayment Plan.
+The income-based repayment plan allows for monthly payments that are roughly 10-15% of a person’s monthly income, but borrowers must have a high debt-to-income ratio to qualify.

-• ICR.
+• Income-Contingent Repayment Plan.
 In the Income-Contingent Repayment Plan, eligible borrowers will make monthly payments based on the lesser value of either 20% of their income, or the “amount you would pay on a repayment plan with a fixed payment over 12 years, adjusted according to your income,” according to the Department of Education.

 • Income-Sensitive Repayment Plan.
 This plan is only available under a few federal loan programs.
 Payments are based on annual income, and the loan will be paid off within 15 years.